 Learn To Communicate Better

-Improving one’s communication skills can go a long way in making a relationship work.
+For a relationship to not lose its spark, communication is key.
+Indeed, improving one’s communication skills can go a long way in making a relationship work.
 When the spark is gone, you might want to reevaluate how you and your partner communicate (or don’t) with each other.
-Do you prefer face-to-face conversations in the moment, but they prefer time to reflect first?
-Are each of you describing what you feel and changes you’d like to make, instead of listing what the other person did wrong and has to change?
+Do you prefer face-to-face conversations at the moment, but they prefer time to reflect first?
+Is each of you describing what you feel and changes you’d like to make, instead of listing what the other person did wrong and has to change?

 Talk To A Therapist